paulipa/sico-wiki/tools/communication/discord.md

 ### When can you use them
 Since normal members are unable to use the default pings these rules apply for groups who are able to access them such as CEOs, Directors and fleet commanders.

 - `@everyone` - Do not use this ping on global channels such as SC Comms or notifications unless the matter is extremely important.
-Most often only things that qualify as extremely important are stuff like citadel defence fleet pings for final layers or top prior fleet operations going out.
+Most often only things that qualify as extremely important are stuff like citadel defence fleet pings for final layers or top priority fleet operations going out.
 You may use this ping freely on the special interest and staff groups if you rly need to get the message to all of the players
 - `@here` - Same as above, do not use this on any global channels.
 This is the ping to use mainly for fleets going up when you want all online players to know what something is happening.

 # Troubleshooting